-- Complete the DMin online application for admission - Submit two personal statements according to the guidelines described in the admission materials. - Remit the \$50 application fee (waived for current and former HSU students).
-Payable online with a credit card or with a check. - Have official transcripts sent to Logsdon Seminary directly from each institution from which the student has completed undergraduate or graduate study. - Complete the GRE or MAT and have scores sent to Logsdon Seminary (GRE code: 4254; MAT code: 1236). - Complete a formal interview with the DMin Director. - Complete the Electronic Recommendation Form, requesting recommendations from four persons (including a co-worker in ministry, a former professor, and two individuals) to be completed via email.
+- Complete the DMin online application for admission. - Submit two personal statements according to the guidelines described in the admission materials. - Have official transcripts sent to the Graduate Admission Office directly from each institution from which the student has completed undergraduate or graduate study. - Complete the GRE or MAT and have scores sent to Logsdon Seminary (GRE code: 4254; MAT code: 1236). - Complete a formal interview with the DMin Director. - Form, requesting recommendations from four persons (including a co-worker in ministry, a former professor, and two individuals) to be completed via email.
 These persons must be qualified to assess the student's skills in ministry.
-Note: If a Baptist student is

-- also applying for BGCT financial aid, a recommendation is required from a pastor, and the same recommendation can serve as one of the recommendations for admission. - Arrange for the applicant's church to complete a church recommendation form that endorses the student for participation in the DMin program and commits church support for the program of study.
+Note: If a Baptist student is also applying for BGCT financial aid, a recommendation is required from a pastor, and the same recommendation can serve as one of the recommendations for admission. - Arrange for the applicant's church to complete a church recommendation form that endorses the student for participation in the DMin program and commits church support

+- for the program of study.
 (If an applicant's ministry context is not in a local church, the student's church must endorse him/her for the DMin program, but an alternate process will be employed to demonstrate support from the student's ministry context for the DMin program.)
-If a student is Baptist, then the completion of the BGCT MFA Form is used to fulfill this requirement. - Baptist applicants apply for the Baptist General Convention of Texas (BGCT) Ministerial Financial Aid by requesting that the applicant's church complete the BGCT Church Certification Form and the/a pastor provide a personal reference letter (or a church officer can provide the reference if the applicant is a pastor).
-For students completing this form, a church endorsement is not also required, as this form offers the church's endorsement of the student. - Submission of a signed release form for conducting a background check after all other application materials have been submitted. - International students must complete additional application requirements.
+If a student is Baptist, then the completion of the BGCT MFA Form is used to fulfill this requirement.

+- Baptist applicants apply for the Baptist

+General Convention of Texas (BGCT)

+Ministerial Financial Aid by requesting that

+the applicant's church complete the BGCT

+Church Certification Form and the/a pastor

+provide a personal reference letter (or a

+church officer can provide the reference if

+the applicant is a pastor).
+For students completing this form, a church endorsement

+is not also required, as this form offers the

+church's endorsement of the student.

+- Submission of a signed release form for conducting a background check after all other application materials have been submitted.

+- International students must complete additional application requirements.
 (See below.)

-Note: The items in the application process may be sent to the Director of Student Services either individually or collectively.
+Note: The items in the application process may be sent to the HSU Graduate Admission Office either individually or collectively.

-The Director of Student Services will maintain the application file and will be in communication with the applicant in regard to the following:
+The HSU Graduate Admission Office will maintain the application file and will be in communication with the applicant in regard to the following:

 - The status of the application file.
 The applicant will be informed at appropriate times of materials necessary to consideration of the application which have not yet been received. - The admission decision.
-The applicant will receive a formal letter including approval of admission or other action.
+The applicant will receive an email and a formal letter including approval of admission or other action.